CLUBB-SILHS: A parameterization of subgrid variability in the atmosphere: What is the cloud parameterization problem?

 \chapter{What is the cloud parameterization problem?}

 Global numerical weather predictions and climate simulations are both created by large-scale numerical models.
-These models solve, in an approximate way, the equations of fluid flow over the earth's atmosphere.
+These models solve, in an approximate way, the equations of fluid flow in the earth's atmosphere.

 The models cover the globe with a mesh of grid points, arranged in contiguous grid columns.
 Each grid column has dozens of grid levels in the vertical, from the ground surface up to the model top at high altitudes in the atmosphere.
 At each grid point and time step, only one value of, e.g., temperature is computed.
 Values of temperature between grid points are not directly computed.